 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires our executive officers and directors, and persons who own more than 10% of a registered class of our equity securities (collectively, the "Reporting Persons"), to file reports of ownership and changes in ownership with the Securities and Exchange Commission (the "SEC").
 The Reporting Persons are required to furnish us with copies of all Section 16(a) reports they file.
-Based solely upon a review of Forms 3, 4 and 5 and amendments thereto furnished to us during fiscal 2012, we believe that the current Reporting Persons complied with all applicable Section 16(a) reporting requirements and that all required reports were filed in a timely manner, with the following exceptions: Mr. Choper filed a late Form 4 on April 30, 2012 for two stock sale transactions from June 2006.
-Mr. Walker filed a late Form 3 on June 18, 2012 reflecting that he had become a Reporting Person as of May 29, 2012.
+Based solely upon a review of Forms 3, 4 and 5 and amendments thereto furnished to us by our officers and directors during fiscal 2014, we believe that the Reporting Persons complied with all applicable Section 16(a) reporting requirements and that all required reports were filed in a timely manner, with the exception of Mr. Ederle, who filed a late Form 4 on April 7, 2015 for a sale of 60 shares on May 24, 2011.